 School of Human Movement, Sport and Leisure Studies (HMSLS)

-The School of HMSLS features a variety of undergraduate and graduate programs that focus on diverse areas, which includes Tourism, Leisure, and Event Planning.
+The School of HMSLS features a variety of undergraduate and graduate programs that focus on diverse areas, which includes Tourism, Hospitality, and Event Management.
 For those interested in specialized, advanced study, the School features a Masters-level graduate program in leisure and tourism as well.

 School of Earth, Environment and Society